Anka-S/Taste-the-world/README.md

 ### Media

 - The image for the header background was taken from
-- The main background colour gradient was taken from Web gradients (https://webgradients.com/) -The colour gradient used on the cuisine pages' title was taken from
+- The main background colour gradient was taken from Web Gradients (https://webgradients.com/)
+- The colour gradient used on the cuisine pages' title was taken from CS Gradient (https://cssgradient.io/blog/css-gradient-text/)